vdloo/raptiformica/README.md

 #### [jobrunner](https://github.com/vdloo/jobrunner)

-This will eventually become the decentralized job processing system that can run on top of raptiformica.
-This will allow the network to distribute work across nodes and keep a persistent record of state of a process so that at the moment a node loses connection to the cluster another can continue the work where the other node left of, or reschedule a service to the next available machine based on certain criteria.
+Example of a decentralized job processing system that can run on top of raptiformica.
+This could allow the network to distribute work across nodes and keep a persistent record of state of a process so that at the moment a node loses connection to the cluster another can continue the work where the other node left of, or reschedule a service to the next available machine based on certain criteria.

 ### [raptiformica-docker-32-bit](https://github.com/vdloo/raptiformica-docker-32bit)